 Can I take this course on credit/no credit basis?

-In general we are very open to sitting-in guests if you are a member of the Stanford community (registered student, staff, and/or faculty).
-Out of courtesy, we would appreciate that you first email us or talk to the instructor after the first class you attend.
+In general we are happy for guests to sit-in on lectures if they are a member of the Stanford community (registered student, staff, and/or faculty).
+If the class is too full and we’re running out of space, we ask that you please allow registered students to attend.

 I need an academic accommodation, who should I contact?